 Are you as annoyed as I am at those stickers you have to peel off of fruit and some vegetables you purchase at the grocery store?
 One more reason to shop at farmer’s markets or grow your own.
 But, here in NEPA, the climate demands bringing in anything not in season.
 (Maybe I should be re-thinking that concept).
 But, those stickers do contain one bit of information that is quite useful.
 Continue Reading

-When I was 8 years old, a neighbor gave me a johnny-jump up.
-I planted it alongside our house, watered it, weeded it, and marveled at it.
+When I was 8 years old, a neighbor gave me a johnny-jump up flower to plant.
+I dug a hole and planted it alongside our house, watered it, weeded it, and marveled at it.
 When it “died”, I pulled it out and was scolded by my neighbor/mentor.
+You see, if I had left it alone, it would have re-seeded and returned next year.